 The Corporation defines capital that it manages as its equity.
-The Corporation's objectives when managing capital is to maintain financial flexibility in order to preserve its ability to meet financial obligations.
-As at December 31, 2012, the Corporation's retained earnings and accumulated other comprehensive loss amounted to \$8,593,475 (2011 - \$7,601,497).
+The Corporation's objective when managing capital is to maintain financial flexibility in order to preserve its ability to meet financial obligations as they come due.
+As at December 31, 2013, the Corporation's retained earnings and accumulated other comprehensive loss amounted to \$9,258,265 (2012 - \$8,593,475).